• Home

 Security Guard Force Continuum.
 Security guards and security officers assigned to an active post may find themselves in a situation where they are required to take a criminal into custody or defend themselves.
-Security guards are not police officers.
-So how much force is a security officer allowed to use when performing their duty in a potentially dangerous situation?

-How Much Force Can be Used under the Security Guard Force Continuum?
+How Much Force Can Be Used Under the Security Guard Force Continuum?

 Of course, it depends on the situation and how the officer is equipped.
-For the purpose of this article, assume the security officer is fully equipped with a handgun, PR-24 baton, pepper spray, and handcuffs.
+For the purpose of this article, assume the security officer is fully equipped with a handgun, expandable baton, pepper spray, and handcuffs.

 Of course, the security officer would have to be properly licensed, hold necessary permits, be fully trained, and only carry legal and authorized weapons.